-The “at risk” notification to the student is the Program’s due diligence in making the student aware of their unsatisfactory status.
-"At risk" indicates they are at risk for not being promoted to the next semester.
+The “at risk” notification to the student is the Program’s due diligence in making the student aware of their unsatisfactory status and is issued by the Student Assessment & Promotions Committee.
+"At risk" indicates a student is at risk for not being promoted to the next semester.

 An "at risk" notification may be rendered when the student has:

 - Failed two or more exams;

 - Scored below expected levels of performance on assignments;

 - Has achieved an unacceptable professionalism rating; and/or